 This path has led me to places I never imagined.
 In 2022, I stood alongside Pope Francis to mark the United Nations’ inaugural World Day for the Prevention of, and Healing from Child Sexual Exploitation, Abuse and Violence.
 A year later, I addressed the UN, amplifying survivors’ stories on a global platform.
 Today, as the founder of Italian Parish Records, I channel my dedication into preserving Italy’s cultural heritage—a reminder that history, like truth, demands guardianship.

 The years since I first wrote these words have seen a seismic shift in accountability efforts.
-Brave journalists like Michele Rezendes and Murray Jones, attorneys such as Anne Andrews and Kimberly De Gonia, and platforms like Mormon Stories and Floodlit (a database tracking accused abusers) have exposed systemic child sexual abuse within The Church of Jesus Christ of Latter-day Saints.
-Their work reveals a painful contradiction: an institution that champions family values yet shields perpetrators through policies like its legalistic reporting hotline, operated by law firm Kirton McConkie.
-This system, prioritizing institutional protection over child safety, has perpetuated underreporting and cover-ups—echoing failures seen in other faith communities.
+Brave journalists like Jason Dearen, Michele Rezendes and Murray Jones, a plethora of attorneys such as Tim Kosnoff & Craig Vernon, and platforms like Mormon Stories and Floodlit have illuminated systemic child sexual abuse within The Church of Jesus Christ of Latter-day Saints.
+Their work reveals a painful contradiction: an institution that preaches zero tolerance for abuse, yet shields perpetrators through policies and practices like its reporting hotline, operated by law firm Kirton McConkie.
+This system, prioritizing institutional protection over child safety, has perpetuated underreporting and cover-ups—mirroring failures seen in other faith communities.

 Ph.D.
 Candidate at The University of Edinburgh, School of Divinity

-Research Associate for Religion, Gender & Violence Scale Phase II, headed by Lisa le Roux, Stellenbosch University, South Africa.
+Lead LDS researcher for Religion, Gender & Violence Scale Phase II (in the LDS context), headed by Lisa le Roux, Stellenbosch University, South Africa.
 Nov 2025- Jun 2026

 MTS, Harvard Divinity School Women, Gender, Sexuality, and Religion.
 2024